alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 }
 {% endhighlight %}

-Now we need to follow the same process and create and Age abstraction.
+Now we need to follow the same process and create an Age abstraction.

 {% highlight csharp %}
 public interface Age {